eth-brownie/brownie/docs/tests-pytest.rst

 .. py:attribute:: rpc

-    Yields an :ref:`Rpc<rpc>` object, used for interacting with the local test chain.
+    Yields an :func:`Rpc <brownie.network.rpc.Rpc>` object, used for interacting with the local test chain.

     .. code-block:: python
         :linenos: